 With regards to pricing, BetterHelp has a comprehensive financial aid system, meaning they charge according to what you can afford to pay.
 If you fall into one of five or so socioeconomic groups (such as students or unemployed persons) you may be offered a cheaper price, which is great.

-Like BetterHelp, online-therapy.com is a website that provides online counseling through a secure platform, helping you connect with a range of licensed therapists.
+Like BetterHelp, online-therapy.com is a website that provides online counseling through their online platform, helping you connect with a range of licensed therapists.

 Many of online-therapy.com’s therapists offer meditation techniques and other spiritual treatments as part of their therapy services.
 They will also look at your mind-body situation to help you fix your core problem, and not just the symptoms you’re displaying externally.